sashite/pnn.rb/README.md

 ## About Sashité

-This project is maintained by [Sashité](https://sashite.com/) - a project dedicated to promoting chess variants and sharing the beauty of Chinese, Japanese, and Western chess cultures.
+This project is maintained by [Sashité](https://sashite.com/) — promoting chess variants and sharing the beauty of Chinese, Japanese, and Western chess cultures.